franzeus/webarbeit.github.io/_posts/2015-01-25-devkit-tilebased-game.md

 ### First there was a 2D-Array

-So basically we define our world (columns and rows) in a 2D-Array, process this array and add views to the GameView.
+So basically we define our world (columns and rows) in a 2D-Array, process the array and add child-views to the GameView.

 <img src="/public/posts/devkit_uml.png" class="image_responsive">